pablovegan/Python-tips-tools/README.md

 Python is an object oriented language; everything in Python is an [**object**](https://www.programiz.com/python-programming/class) (even packages!), i.e. any data with a state (attributes) and defined behavior (methods).
 Attributes are values associated with an object; they are usually referenced by name using dotted expressions.

 A [class](https://docs.python.org/3/glossary.html#term-class) is a template for creating user-defined objects and normally contains methods which operate on instances of the class.
 [Methods](https://docs.python.org/3/glossary.html#term-method) are functions defined inside a class body.
-(For an in-depth introduction to classes in Python have a look at [realpython.com](https://realpython.com/python-classes/)).
+(For an in-depth introduction to classes in Python [see](https://realpython.com/python-classes/)).

 When we instantiate a new object of a certain class, the `__new__` method is called in the background, which creates a new empty object that is then initialized through the `__init__` method.